Google BigQuery

 # Defining your output fields

-Sometimes, actions, and triggers in BigQuery will allow you to define the expected output columns a query.
-This input field shows up in the following triggers and actions:
+Some Google BigQuery actions and triggers allow you to define the expected output columns of a query.
+This input field is available in the following triggers and actions:

 • Scheduled query trigger